PART A: Introduction

 1. Information about these terms

-These are the terms on which we operate the Online Service Centre and Mobile App (where available), including providing access to the BPAY scheme.
+These are the terms on which we operate the Online Service Centre and Mobile App.
+They include the terms applicable to BPAY Payments made using the Online Service Centre or Mobile App prior to 27th May, 2022.
 Please read this document carefully.

 These terms and conditions are in addition to the terms and conditions that apply to your account.
 If there is any inconsistency between the terms and conditions applying to your account and these terms and conditions, these terms and conditions will apply to the extent of that inconsistency.